clemgoub/TE-Aid/README.md

 ### Blastn databse

-You will need to create a blastn database for your reference genome
+You first need to create a blastn database for your reference genome

 ```
 makeblastdb -in genome.fa -out genome.fa -dbtype 'nucl'